The Ibis family of wider is better wheelsets has just grown to 9 different models, including two extremely affordable aluminum options.

 The 742/942/738/938 rims are ideal for the ultra low pressures (10-18 psi) that we like to run with 2.8 Plus tires.
 They also do wonderful things to the performance of a number of 2.25” - 2.5” tires that start with fairly rounded profiles.
 We run lower pressures in 2.25-2.5” tires with the wider rims as well, in the neighborhood of 18-25 psi depending on rider weight and riding conditions.

 We are currently using two different hubs on our carbon wheels.
 The 942/742/935/735 wheels are build with Industry Nine Torch front and rear hubs as described above.

-While supplies last, the 941/741/928 wheels are built with a DT Swiss rear hub.
-It has a special 54 tooth ratchet that yields and engagement angle of 6º.
+While they are no longer being produced, the 941/741/928 wheels were built with a DT Swiss rear hub.
+They have a special 54 tooth ratchet that yields and engagement angle of 6º.
 These hubs are super strong and like the other hubs, come with either a Shimano or SRAM XD driver.
 The front hub on our 941/741/928 wheelsets are manufacturered by a small, high end shop in Taiwan, built to our specification.

 The rims are engineered to be stronger than the spokes so the rim can't be damaged if a spoke gets broken by a stick etc. Each spoke hole is individually reinforced with extra carbon material to achieve this while still building a lightweight rim.